 HubSpot’s mission is to help millions of organizations grow better.
 That means helping our customers engage and delight their customers by building trust and establishing lasting relationships.

-So for the last few months, HubSpot has been building Conversations — a unifying free product designed to align your entire company and its systems around the customer.
+This is why we created Conversations — a free product designed to align your entire company and its systems around the customer.
 That's right — we believe so strongly in this vision of the world that we are offering it to everyone for free.

 A version of this blog post was originally published on ThinkGrowth.